Duncannon Street, WC2N

 Carting Lane, WC2R Carting Lane is thought to be named after the carts that brought goods to and from the wharf formerly located here.
 (Charing Cross)

-Cecil Court, WC2N Cecil Court is a pedestrian street with Victorian shop-frontages (Westminster)
+Cecil Court, WC2N Cecil Court is a pedestrian street with Victorian shop-frontages (Leicester Square)

-Central Arcade, WC2E Central Arcade is one of the streets of London in the WC2E postal area (Westminster)
+Central Arcade, WC2E Central Arcade is one of the streets of London in the WC2E postal area (Covent Garden)

-Charing Cross, SW1A Charing Cross, long regarded as London’s central point, as an address is an enigma (Charing Cross)
+Charing Cross, WC2N Charing Cross, long regarded as London’s central point, as an address is an enigma (Charing Cross)

-Cockspur Court, SW1A Cockspur Court is a building on Cockspur Court (Charing Cross)
+Cockspur Court, SW1A Cockspur Court runs west for a short section from Spring Gardens (Charing Cross)

 Cockspur Street, SW1A Cockspur Street is possibly after the cock fighting that formerly occurred here, cocks often having spurs attached to their feet during fights (Charing Cross)

-Covent Garden, WC2E Covent Garden, is the name of a district, but also the name of the central square which formerly hosted a fruit-and-vegetable market (Westminster)
+Covent Garden, WC2E Covent Garden, is the name of a district, but also the name of the central square which formerly hosted a fruit-and-vegetable market (Covent Garden)

 Coventry Street, W1D Coventry Street is a short street connecting Piccadilly Circus to Leicester Square.
 On the London Monopoly board, it was named after the politician Henry Coventry, secretary of state to Charles II (Leicester Square)